thomasvargiu/eventsource-ts/packages/eventstore/README.md

 /**
  * Append an event to a new stream, use `expectedRevision: NO_STREAM` to ensure
- * the stream does not exists.
+ * the stream does not exist.
  * Then retrieve the current revision.
  */
 pipe(